juev/awesome-stars/README.md

 ## Python

+- [dunhamsteve/notesutils](https://github.com/dunhamsteve/notesutils) - Utilities for extracting notes from Notes.app.
+This repository is lightly maintained and mainly exists to serve as documentation and starting point for your own scripts.
 - [xoposhiy/aoc](https://github.com/xoposhiy/aoc) -
 - [minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [containers/podman-compose](https://github.com/containers/podman-compose) - a script to run docker-compose.yml using podman